 In a climactic moment, Penelope's loving of Odysseus turns into mourning for his presumed death.
 In fact, she waited 20 years for the return of her husband.
 In the final three years, however, her waiting was definitively challenged by as many as 108 suitors (Lattimore 1965:16.245-253).
 To delay marrying one of them she devised the Weaving Ruse (see II.6).
 After that period of grace, however, this wife of old was forced to turn into a fresh widow.
-Without knowing that the stranger in her palace is her husband in disguise, she told him that the high time had came to accept making herself available to the winner of a contest, "the one I will go away with, forsaking this house / where I was a bride." (ib.
+Without knowing that the stranger in her palace is her husband in disguise, she told him that the high time had come to accept making herself available to the winner of a contest, "the one I will go away with, forsaking this house / where I was a bride." (ib.
 1965:19.579-580).

 The first picture that the reader of the Odyssey has of Penelope is "holding her shining veil in front of her face, to shield it" (ib.
 1965:1.334).
 The veil is the traditional article, often made of lace, which hangs from a hat or headdress to cover the face of a bride or widow.
 As used since ancient times in Greece, the veil is intended to express honour, but its actual cultural and psychological function includes the maintenance of social distance.
 It could be under this influence that Duchamp chose a black mourning veil to create in 1914 the three Draft Piston photographs.
-Illustrated here is one of three photographs that he took of netted fabric with dotted pattern of pois (literally beans) placed in front of an open window with air current blowing through to determine the outlines of the three irregular tetrahedrals in the Cinematic Blossoming at the top of the Glass (see III.2).
+Illustrated here is one of three photographs that he took of netted fabric with dotted pattern of pois (literally beans) placed in front of an open window with air current blowing through to determine the outlines of the three irregular tetrahedrals in the Cinematic Blossoming at the top of the Glass (see p.
+148).
 The possible relation of this work to Penelope's mourning is further augmented by Duchamp's Fresh Widow, an assisted readymade.
 In Duchamp's lecture Apropos of Myself, delivered at the City Art Museum of Saint Louis in 1964, he noted, "This small model of a French window was made by a carpenter in New York in 1920.
 To complete it I replaced the glass panes by panes made of leather, which I insisted should be shined every day like shoes.
 French Window was called Fresh Widow, an obvious enough pun." (d'Harnoncourt and McShine 1973:241).
 With Fresh Widow, Duchamp enacted a readily discernible pun through a simple phonemic alteration, the deletion of 'n' from "French" and "Window."
 The work's form is similar to a French window, with double casement closing against each other without a frame in between them.
 Yet, freestanding at a height of 80 cm, with black leather covering the glass panes, Fresh Widow far from serves a utilitarian purpose.
 It is not a window onto something else, but the rejection of a view.
-As Duchamp noted in his 1946 interview with James Johnson Sweeney, "For me the title was very important" (Sanouillet and Peterson 1973:125).
-Its punning title supports interpretative variability.
-Fresh Widow seems to allude to the mourning Penelope, and refer by extension as much to the First World War widows, as to Duchamp's physical displacement from France.
-What is more, this work is the birth certificate of the name Rose Sélavy (becoming Rrose in 1921), whose connection to Penelope is hereby claimed.
-Interestingly, in all of the few surviving photographs of Duchamp in his guise as Rrose Sélavy, he always wears black and his expression is rather sombre, as if in mourning.
-Apart from Penelope's conviction that she was widowed owing to Odysseus' lengthy absence, widowhood also features metaphorically in Ulysses with Molly's bed that was widowed owing to Bloom's lengthy abstinence from sex.
+As Duchamp noted in his 1946 interview with James Johnson Sweeney,

 Marcel Duchamp (France, 1887-1968).
 Draft Piston, 1914.
-Gelatin silver print (60x49).
+Gelatin silver print, 60 x 49.
 Philadelphia, PA: Philadelphia Museum of Art. | Marcel Duchamp (ib.).
 Fresh Widow, Autumn 1920, New York.
-Miniature French window: painted wood frame and eight panes of glass covered with black leather (78x45) on wood sill (2x53x10).
+Miniature French window: painted wood frame and eight panes of glass covered with black leather, 78 x 45 on wood sill, 2 x 53 x 10.
 New York, NY: The Museum of Modern Art.